 - 1. Root CAs, which issue Subordinate CA Certificates exclusively and do not issue certificates for end-entities.
 As an exception, it is allowed to issue certificates for OCSP responders according to section 4.2.2.2 of RFC 6960.
-The validity period of the HaricaRootCA2011 certificate is twenty (20) years (it shall be decommissioned by year 2030) and of the HaricaRootCA2015 and HaricaECCRootCA2015 is twenty-five (25) years.
-Subordinate CA Certificates are either issued for Externally Operated Subordinate CAs - 2.
+Subordinate CA Certificates are either issued for Externally Operated Subordinate CAs or Internally Operated Subordinate CAs. - 2.
 Internally Operated Subordinate CAs, which are under the control of HARICA as a Root CA Operator, on behalf of organizations affiliated with HARICA that comply with and fully adopt this Certificate Policy and Certification Practice Statement.
 The validity period of the Subordinate CA Certificates is eight (8) to fifteen (15) years.
 In the case where an Internally Operated Subordinate CA follows different policy and certification practices compared to this document, a separate CP/CPS document must be created (with a unique OID).
 Internally Operated Subordinate CAs may include Issuing CAs for limited scope (e.g. Time-Stamping, Code Signing, SSL/TLS, Client-S/MIME) under the control of HARICA as a Root CA Operator. - 3.
-Externally Operated Subordinate CAs, which must be properly audited or technically constrained according to RFC 5280 and according to policies set forth by the Root programs of Mozilla/Microsoft/Apple and comply with the EU Regulation 910/2014 (eIDAS).
+Externally Operated Subordinate CAs, which must be properly audited or technically constrained according to section 7.1.5 and according to policies set forth by the Root programs of Apple, Google, Microsoft, Mozilla and comply with the EU Regulation 910/2014 (eIDAS).
 In the case of Externally Operated Subordinate CAs, an OID with the Subordinate CA's CP/CPS MUST BE included in the appropriate policy extension field of the corresponding Subordinate CA Certificate. - 4.
 HARICA may issue cross-certificates per section 3.2.6.